DebarghaNath/DebarghaNath-RISC-V-Assembler-and-Five-Stage-Pipelined-CPU/README.md

 This project demonstrates how **hardware logic** and **software abstraction** come together:

 - 🔬 Mimics how real assemblers convert human-readable code to binary
 - 🧮 Shows how CPUs execute instructions in pipelined fashion for performance
-- 💡 Helps students and hardware enthusiasts grasp low-level CPU internals

----

-## 📁 File Structure